Phantom Entertainment: Financial problems

 The company was unable to raise its projected $30 million to complete the Phantom and announced it would downsize and focus on the Phantom Lapboard, a wireless keyboard for home use.
 On May 16, 2006, the Securities and Exchange Commission accused Phantom Entertainment founder and former CEO Timothy Roberts of running a "pump and dump" scheme in promoting the Phantom console in 2004.
 The Phantom lost credibility in the gaming and business worlds because its release date was continually pushed back, and because of financial scandals involving Phantom Entertainment (which lost more than $62.7 million since its creation).

 Lapboard

 The Phantom Lapboard is a wireless keyboard made by the company.
 It was released on June 23, 2008, two years after its originally planned release date.
-Designed as a component of the Phantom game console, it is sold for use with Internet TV and PC video games since the console has been cancelled.
+Designed as a component of the Phantom game console, it was ultimately sold for use with Internet TV and PC video games since the Phantom console was cancelled, and never made it to market.
 In 2010, a new model of the Lapboard was released to work with Internet TV, gaming and media centers.